Vontei/notes/week05/05_exercises/js-earnings-calculator/README.md

     font-weight: bold;
   }
   ```
-1. Push code to Github
+1. Initialize a local git repo.
+Add/Commit your code locally.
+Create a remote project/repo on Github.
+Push code to Github.
-1. Wait for instructions
+1. Wait for instructions...

 ## Steps